Csinclair0/SF_Parking/README.md

 ## Question 2:
 How long can I park without getting a ticket?

-This one is much more theoretical, and thought I would try to solve as a little extra since I had some data available.
-In reality, I would need some more data to be able to answer this concretely, such as information on how long each car was parked, as well as information on cars that didn't get tickets.
+This one is much more theoretical, and I thought I would try to solve as a little extra since I had some data available.
+In reality, I would need more data to be able to answer this concretely, such as information on how long each car was parked, as well as information on cars that didn't get tickets.
 However, I can still try and take a stab at it using some high level numbers.

 First, lets clarify the assumptions and process for estimating this probability.
 There are two parts we must solve in this question.
 The first part is the probability that they come down the street you are parked in.
 This probability will increase with time.
 The second includes the probability they come back, and in what time frame.